potepa606/BikeMarket/README.md

 - Price [zł] / day
 - Bike photo

+After upload new bike will be available in main tab.

 ![alt text1](https://github.com/potepa606/BikeMarket/blob/master/src/main/resources/static/images/Readme_Rent.PNG)

 ## Edit

-In this place You have overview about all rent bike.
+This funcionality allow to Edit all parameters like: Name of bike, price and foto.

 ## Rentals

-There You have summarry board.
+There You have summarry board of actual rents assign to each customer.

 ![alt text1](https://github.com/potepa606/BikeMarket/blob/master/src/main/resources/static/images/Readme_summary.PNG)